DarkGhostHunter/Preloader/README.md

 #### `whenOneIn()`

-This is method is just a helper to allows you to quickly make generate a Preloader list in one of a given number of random chances.
+This is method is just a helper to allows you to quickly generate a Preloader script in one of a given number of random chances.

 ```php
 <?php